-Damp walls are very prone to condensation and black spot mould.
+Damp walls are very prone to condensation and black spot mould, this is a fact!

 If the walls are made of a single brick or block ‘skin’ or ’leaf’, have no cavity, are below the damp proof course, are partially below ground or are earth retaining they will always be cold.